-From an ethics perspective, there is at least one view that rules of professional conduct have not kept up with new technology.
-As reported in Law360 on 24 April 2018: 'Despite the widespread adoption of AI tools to conduct contract reviews and legal research, among a host of other tasks, there has been no corresponding uptick in guidance from regulatory bodies on how lawyers can ethically use these increasingly sophisticated tools, according to a panel of corporate legal leaders and legal tech experts at the Association of Corporate Counsel's midyear conference of in-house attorneys...'.
+From an ethics perspective, there is a view that rules of professional conduct have not kept up.
+As reported in Law360 on 24 April 2018:

+'Despite the widespread adoption of AI tools to conduct contract reviews and legal research, among a host of other tasks, there has been no corresponding uptick in guidance from regulatory bodies on how lawyers can ethically use these increasingly sophisticated tools, according to a panel of corporate legal leaders and legal tech experts at the Association of Corporate Counsel's midyear conference of in-house attorneys [...]'

-At the national level by Executive Order 13589, issued on 11 February 2019, the US President declared that '[c]ontinued American leadership in AI is of paramount importance to maintaining the economic and national security of the United States and to shaping the global evolution of AI in a manner consistent with our Nation's values, policies, and priorities'.
+At the national level by Executive Order 13859, issued 11 February 2019, President Trump declared that: '[c]ontinued American leadership in AI is of paramount importance to maintaining the economic and national security of the United States and to shaping the global evolution of AI in a manner consistent with our Nation's values, policies, and priorities.'
 Among other things, the Executive Order called for the Director of the Office of Management and Budget, in coordination with the White House Office of Science and Technology Policy (OSTP) and the National Economic Council, as well as consulting with other relevant stakeholders to:

-'(i) inform the development of regulatory and non-regulatory approaches by such agencies regarding technologies and industrial sectors that are either empowered or enabled by AI, and that advance American innovation while upholding civil liberties, privacy, and American values; and (ii) consider ways to reduce barriers to the use of AI technologies in order to promote their innovative application while protecting civil liberties, privacy, American values, and United States economic and national security.'180
+'(i) inform the development of regulatory and non-regulatory approaches by such agencies regarding technologies and industrial sectors that are either empowered or enabled by AI, and that advance American innovation while upholding civil liberties, privacy, and American values; and (ii) consider ways to reduce barriers to the use of AI technologies in order to promote their innovative application while protecting civil liberties, privacy, American values, and United States economic and national security.'